-In PCS, we will need to create 2 web service connectors, the first connector is for DOCS folder creation using CreateMultipleFolders proxy service, and the second connector is for report generation and file upload to DOCS using GenerateBIReportToDOCS proxy service.
+In PCS, we will need to create 2 web service connectors, the first connector is for CEC folder creation using CreateMultipleFolders proxy service, and the second connector is for report generation and file upload to CEC using GenerateBIReportToDOCS proxy service.

-When a PCS instance is initiated, it will create the process instance folder(s) in DOCS, in some occasion, it might take a few seconds for the DOCS to create the folder and be visible when you invoke the DOCS REST service.
-Hence, we will need to put a wait activity before each service call, this is to ensure all necessary information are created and available before the next service call and the folder(s) will be created in the designated PCS instance folder in DOCS.
+When a PCS instance is initiated, it will create the process instance folder(s) in CEC, on some occasions, it might take a few seconds for the CEC to create the folder and be visible when you invoke the CEC REST service.
+Hence, we will need to put a wait activity before each service call, this is to ensure all necessary information are created and available before the next service call and the folder(s) will be created in the designated PCS instance folder in CEC.

 You will also need to provide the BI Publisher sample report path, I am using the salary report with no parameters, for example, the report absolute path is "/Samples/1.
 Overview/Salary Report - No Parameters.xdo", this sample report will generate a PDF file with no parameters.

 To test the PCS application, you can follow this instruction to deploy the application for testing. https://docs.oracle.com/cloud/latest/process_gs/CPRCW/GUID-82201213-DB6D-4324-9CF9-DF83138B0728.htm#CPRCW-GUID-82201213-DB6D-4324-9CF9-DF83138B0728.
 We will be using the workspace for testing.

 After you have deployed the SalaryReport application, you will start the application using the workspace.

 Enter the following data in the webform and click submit:

 In another browser window, login to CEC using the username and password that you have configured when you configured the PCS and CEC integration in part 1 of this blog.
 You will notice the process instance folder and the Salary Report folder are created.
 The <<Your name>>_salaryreport.pdf will be created in the Salary Report folder.